-Bitcoin is limited to 21 million BTC, most of our readers probably already know that.
-This circumstance makes Bitcoin so interesting.
-Because of this strict limitation even institutional investors are openly discussing whether Bitcoin does have the better properties than gold.
+Bitcoin has a limited supply of 21 million BTC.
+This is what makes Bitcoin so interesting.
+Because of the set limitation even institutional investors are openly discussing whether Bitcoin does have better properties than gold.
 In the case of gold, the limitation is of a physical nature, because gold has a certain rarity value and only a certain amount can be mined.

 With Bitcoin, it is mathematics that ensures that it can never exceed 21 million BTC.
 This is an absolute result and this is very closely related to a cyclical event that recurs regularly.
 What is meant here is the so-called Bitcoin halving.

 In this article, we want to go on a bit of a quest and explain why this event is so elementarily important and why it is playing such an important role.

 Bitcoin is a scarce commodity and strictly limited.
 The Bitcoin halving is very closely related to this limitation, namely because it is a mechanism that controls the inflation rate.
 This is because the 21 million BTC are not available in one fell swoop, but are first produced over a long period of time.

 But that's only the beginning, because at the same time, the halving is closely linked to the incentive scheme that rewards miners for their work.
 Thus, it is part of the regulation guaranteed by the protocol and is deemed an important feature.

 Each block that is successfully mined contains two rewards.
 One is the transaction fee, which is determined by the senders of the transactions and are variable in amount.
 In principle, the, senders of the transactions could also decide not to pay any fees at all.
 In fact, however, most pay transaction fees because they do not want the confirmation time to be delayed.

 Conversely, no sender will choose to pay more fees than necessary to achieve an acceptable transaction speed.
 Therefore, as it stands today, miners cannot live off these fees.